ttntm/hugo-landing-page/README.md

 All page content is stored in `./content`.

-`./content/sections/` is where each section's content cna be found.
+`./content/sections/` is where each section's content can be found.

 The individual tile/card elements for the "Features" screen are stored in `./content/sections/features/`